Wabinab/Xenoblade-Chronicles-3-The-Book/src/99_terms.md

 # Index

+- By "confounded", one used the definition "to confuse/surprise someone, so that they're unable to explain/deal with a situation" **rather than** the other "expressing anger"

+### Xenoblade Specific Terms

 Here are some terms highlighted in the book.
 More of these information could be found in the [Xenoblade Wiki](https://xenoblade.fandom.com/wiki/)

 - **Agnian Welcoming Stance**: Clench your right hand into a fist and put it by your heart.
 Refer to its use in `Kevesi Welcoming Stance`.